 While there aren’t yet many treatments available for widespread use, the momentum is accelerating.
 For now, the best source of information is a primary care provider or specialist, so for patients and loved ones looking for answers, start there.

-Questions about Treatments for Cystic Fibrosis?
+Questions about Your Treatment Options for Cystic Fibrosis?

 As the world’s largest publisher of stem cell industry news, we understandably cannot provide clinical treatments or advice.